 Children are always welcome to be in church with their families.
 We encourage you to sit up front, as children will be more engaged if they can see and hear what's going on.
 Children are welcome here just as they are; please don't feel you must leave every time your little one makes a sound!
 We have children's bulletins, books, and other quiet activities available in the narthex (the entrance with the red doors) for children's use during the service.
-A changing table and couches are available in the Education Wing for parents and children to use as needed.
-Our staffed nursery is not available for Holy Week and Easter services.
+The Education Wing and nursery have changing tables and seating that parents/caregivers may use as needed.